Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

 Running Address Bar Extensions
 ------------------------------

-Because ``browser.urlbar`` is a privileged API, any extension that uses it must also be privileged.
-Running privileged extensions requires jumping through a few hoops and depends on their signed state.
+``browser.urlbar`` is a privileged API.
+There are two different points to consider when it comes to running an extension that uses privileged APIs: loading the extension in the first place, and granting it access to privileged APIs.
+There's a certain bar for loading any extension regardless of its API usage that depends on its signed state and the Firefox build you want to run it in.
+There's yet a higher bar for granting it access to privileged APIs.
+This section discusses how to load extensions so that they can access privileged APIs.

 Since we're interested in extensions primarily for running experiments, there are three particular signed states relevant to us:

 Unsigned
+  There are two ways to run unsigned extensions that use privileged APIs.

-  Extensions that are not signed can be loaded temporarily using a Firefox build where the build-time setting ``AppConstants.MOZ_ALLOW_LEGACY_EXTENSIONS`` is true [source__].
+  They can be loaded temporarily using a Firefox build where the build-time setting ``AppConstants.MOZ_ALLOW_LEGACY_EXTENSIONS`` is true [source__].
 Such builds include Nightly and Developer Edition but not Beta or Release [source__].
 You can load extensions temporarily by visiting about:debugging#/runtime/this-firefox and clicking "Load Temporary Add-on."
   `web-ext <Workflow_>`__ also loads extensions temporarily.

   __ https://searchfox.org/mozilla-central/rev/3a61fb322f74a0396878468e50e4f4e97e369825/toolkit/components/extensions/Extension.jsm#1816
   __ https://searchfox.org/mozilla-central/search?q=MOZ_ALLOW_LEGACY_EXTENSIONS&redirect=false

-  Unsigned extensions can also be loaded normally (not temporarily) by setting the pref ``xpinstall.signatures.required`` to false and using a Firefox build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false [source__, source__].
+  They can be also be loaded normally (not temporarily) if you use a Firefox build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false [source__, source__] and you set the ``xpinstall.signatures.required`` pref to false.
 As in the previous paragraph, such builds include Nightly and Developer Edition but not Beta or Release [source__].

   __ https://searchfox.org/mozilla-central/rev/7088fc958db5935eba24b413b1f16d6ab7bd13ea/toolkit/mozapps/extensions/internal/XPIProvider.jsm#2378
   __ https://searchfox.org/mozilla-central/rev/7088fc958db5935eba24b413b1f16d6ab7bd13ea/toolkit/mozapps/extensions/internal/AddonSettings.jsm#36